yavarguliyev/invoices_hub_express_js/README.md

 # 📊 Interpreting the Results

 #### After the test, you'll see a summary of requests per second, response times, and possible failures.
-This helps assess the system’s performance under heavy load.
+This helps assess the system's performance under heavy load.

 ---